oneconvergence/dkube-examples/insurance_sagemaker/README.md

 This example demonstrates the deployment of model into sagemaker (outside Dkube) and monitoring on Dkube.
 ## Prerequisites
 - **(S3 bucket is required)**.
 You need access and secret keys to access the bucket.
-- Sagemaker access is required.
+- Sagemaker access with execution role is required.

 ### Section 1: Create Dkube Resources
 Add Code.
 Create Code Repo in Dkube with the following information